christianscott/christianfscott.com/content/blog/making-rust-as-fast-as-go/index.md

 This was bizarre.
 As far as I could tell, these programs were identical besides the fact that the go runtime needs to spend precious cycles collecting garbage.
 That means it should be slower, right?

 I took the question to my coworkers, who had some good suggestions.
-Theories included theories included [escape analysis](https://en.wikipedia.org/wiki/Escape_analysis), string allocation, and the rust implementation being wrong.
+Theories included [escape analysis](https://en.wikipedia.org/wiki/Escape_analysis), string allocation, and the rust implementation being wrong.
 The last one was true but the performance gap remained once I fixed it (I have tests now!).

 The winning suggestion ended up being to switch the allocator in the rust program to `jemalloc`.
 This was the default allocator used by rust binaries in the past, but it was [removed in favour of using the system allocator instead in late 2018](https://github.com/rust-lang/rust/pull/55238).
 Read [#36963](https://github.com/rust-lang/rust/issues/36963) to get the full rationale for this change.